EgoNight: Towards Egocentric Vision Understanding at Night with a Challenging Benchmark: EgoNight Dataset Benchmarks

 After the first labeling round, we performed a random double-check to refine low-quality annotations.
 Thus, although our pipeline combines model generation with human refinement, \textit{every QA pair (3,658 in total) is manually verified at least once}.
 In total, $\sim$200 hours of human effort were invested, ensuring the quality and reliability of EgoNight-VQA.

 \textbf{Dataset Statistics. } EgoNight-VQA comprises 3,658 high-quality, fully human-verified QA pairs across 12 task types, sourced from EgoNight-Synthetic, EgoNight-Sofia, and EgoNight-Oxford, with an average of 40 pairs per video.
 Detailed statistics on QA distribution, video durations, task difficulties, scenarios, and illumination are shown in Fig.~\ref{fig:statistics}.
-Overall, EgoNight-VQA provides a diverse and comprehensive benchmark for evaluating egocentric vision models under the challenging nighttime conditions.
+The number of videos across the three subsets—Synthetic (50), Sofia (20), and Oxford (20)—is proportionally reflected in the VQA annotations (2029 : 813 : 816).
+This results in an approximately 1:1 balance between synthetic and real (Sofia + Oxford) VQA samples, ensuring that our benchmark is not dominated by synthetic content.
+We provide more comparison of Egocentric VQA datasets in Appendix~\ref{sec:dataset_cmp}.
+Overall, EgoNight-VQA provides a diverse and comprehensive benchmark for evaluating egocentric vision models under nighttime conditions.